tizcoppoli/ms3-online-cookbook/README.md

     1. As a Customer, I want to find the purchase link for the recipe book.
     2. As a Customer, I want to find the email address to contact the staff.
     3. As a Customer, I want to subscribe to the newsletter to see the offers and new products.

+  - ### Admin Goals

+    1. As an Admin, I want to be able to edit or remove the recipes.
+    2. As an Admin, I want to create a new category, edit an existing one or delete it.

 ### UX - Five Planes Method